 Beyond paying rent in a timely manner and not causing excessive property damage, Florida tenants are responsible for:

-- Maintaining the unit in safe, habitable condition.
+- Maintaining the unit in a safe, habitable condition.

-- Keeping their part of the unit clean and sanitary (including removing garbage).
+- Keeping their part of the rental unit clean and sanitary (including removing garbage).

-- Keeping all dwelling fixtures, such as plumbing and electrical, clean, sanitary and use in a reasonable manner.
+- Keeping all fixtures, such as plumbing and electrical, clean and sanitary, and using them in a reasonable manner.

-- Not unreasonably disturbing neighbors or constituting a breach of peace.
+- Not unreasonably disturbing neighbors or breaching the peace.

-- Not destroy or damage any part of the premises.
+- Not destroying or damaging any part of the premises.

 Evictions in Florida